- Best travel time

 Our local SIM card was of great use, without it it would have been a lot harder.

-We mainly used our phone to help us express ourselves (see the language issues we covered earlier in this article) and to find our way.
+We mainly used our phones to help us express ourselves (see the language issues we covered earlier in this article) and to find our way.
 We list some useful apps in the below articles.

 Some of these apps can be used offline which means that staying online is not a requirement.